 ARIS Teachers will:

-• Be informed on the ARIS PLD Policy and procedures for identifying, assessing and making provision for students with a variety of needs.
+- Be informed on the ARIS SEN Policy and procedures for identifying, assessing and making provision for students with a variety of needs.

-- Effectively communicate to Head of Department and/or PLDCO if any PLD-related or suspected PLD-related concerns arise amongst any of their students
+- Effectively communicate to Head of Department and/or Coordinator if any SEN-related or suspected SEN-related concerns arise amongst any of their students

-• Contribute to, manage and regularly review PLD IEPs with the support team
+- Contribute to, manage and regularly review SEN PLPs with the support team

 Teacher Assistants (TAs) will:

 - Support SEN students based on their SEN PLPs and differentiated teaching and learning

 - Work under the guidance of the classroom teacher in the classroom, one-on-one, or small groups.